ifad/stradivari/README.md

 the `@foos` AR collection.
 Column headings take attribute names using `t()`, fitting nicely in [Rails' I18n for Active Record][rails-i18n-ar].

-Yhe I18n'ed title can be overriden passing the `:title` option to the `column` generator, as shown above.
+The I18n'ed title can be overriden passing the `:title` option to the `column` generator, as shown above.

+If you wish to set custom attributes on the table row itself, the ```row``` block will pass you a hash of the row attributes and the current object (`@foos[n]`).
+You may add or alter the hash contents and these will be set on the row element.
+A good use case for this would be if you wanted to bind a click handler to the row and needed to record the `foo.id` for an action specific to that object.

 ### CSV